Lumbar Surgical Procedures

 Dr. Brandon Kambach is a fellowship-trained orthopedic spine surgeon specializing in cervical, thoracic, and lumbar spine disorders.
 He performs various spinal surgical procedures such as laminectomies, minimally invasive surgeries such as microendoscopic discectomy, and spinal fusion surgeries such as posterior and lateral approaches.
 Outside his medical practice, Dr. Kambach is an avid runner and has participated in ultramarathons and Ironman triathlons.
 For more articles like An Overview of Some Common Lumbar Surgical Procedures, visit our trending library here.

 If you are experiencing low back pain, you may benefit from seeing one of our experienced Spine Specialists.
-Our Spine Physicians have focused on getting you back to your daily activities without being limited by back pain.
 Call JOI-2000 to schedule an appointment today!